ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkCreateWin32SurfaceKHR.md

 ## Name

-vkCreateWin32SurfaceKHR - Create a VkSurfaceKHR object for an Win32
+vkCreateWin32SurfaceKHR - Create a VkSurfaceKHR object for a Win32
 native window